Check out my round-up of the best places to ski in the US, if you’re planning a ski trip for the coming winter.

 1. North Conway, New Hampshire

-- Reason to visit: Wildcat is home to the longest beginner ski run in the state, while Attitash is the largest ski resort in the area.
+- Reasons to visit: Wildcat is home to the longest beginner ski run in the state, while Attitash is the largest ski resort in the area.
 Plus, North Conway itself is known as the birthplace of skiing in North America.

 The resort boasts of having the longest ski season in New Hampshire.
 Maximize your trip and visit Wildcat’s sister resort, Attitash, since lift tickets are valid for both resorts.